vechain/grant-program/applications/thisismagma.md

 #### M1.
 Create MUT and MAT

-1) build and deploy a VIP-181 access token
+1) Build and deploy a VIP-181 Access Token (MAT)
-2) build and deploy a VIP-180 utilty token
+2) Build and deploy a VIP-180 Utilty Token (MUT)

-#### M2: Create a DTT
+#### M2: Create a DTT®

-1) Develop the DTT, a ERC-1155 based NFT tree to contain amm building metadata
+1) Develop the DTT®, a ERC-1155 based NFT tree to contain all building metadata
-2) Add storefactory logic to the DTT
+2) Add storefactory logic to the DTT®
-3) Deploy on mainnent
+3) Deploy on mainnet

-#### M3: Integrate a paimentment system in the platform to perform reward paiements for stakeholders
+#### M3: Integrate a payment system in the platform to perform reward payments for stakeholders

-1) Intergrate the ATP for MUT token distribution
+1) Integrate the ATP for MUT token distribution
-2) use MPP for deploy the DTT for custodian based buildings
+2) Use MPP to deploy the DTT® for custodian based buildings

 #### Community engagement